ukb-dt/ethos-a/index.md

 # A

 > *There is no sorer misfortune in all human destiny,*
 > *Than when the mighty of the earth are not also the first men.*
 > *Then everything becometh false and distorted and monstrous.*
+> *And when they are even the last men, and more beast than man,*
+> *Then riseth and riseth the populace in honour,*
+> *And at last saith even the populace-virtue: ‘Lo, I alone am virtue!’”*
 > -- [Zarathustra](https://www.gutenberg.org/files/1998/1998-h/1998-h.htm)

 ## 1